KTH Royal Institute of Technology: The building

 The main library is housed in a building from 1917 designed by architect Erik Lallerstedt, who also designed the rest of the university's then new campus.

 The building was later rebuilt several times, and in the 1950s the former open courtyard was built in.
 During the period 2000–2002, the building was rebuilt according to drawings by architect Per Ahrbom.
 The extension from the 1950s was demolished and a new entrance and office building with a glass facade were erected.

 The courtyard is the library's central room, and the rest of the library is grouped around the courtyard.
 Old facades have been renovated, both towards the courtyard and towards the streets.
 Inside, the old part of the house has been renovated and regained much of the original architecture.

 The renovation and extension of the library has won several architectural awards.
 In 2004, Per Ahrbom was awarded the "Helgopriset".

+Student Life

+Students at KTH are called technologists.
+Traditionally, male technologists are designated as Osquar and female technologists as Quristina.
+The modern gender-neutral designation for this is Osquarina.

+KTH students are organized into chapters, known as “sections” of the union.
+Each chapter represents one or more academic programmes (bachelor’s, master’s, or doctoral).
+Every chapter has its own governing body and is responsible for organizing reception activities for new students.